khulnasoft/AiKit/docs/overview/contributing/the_basics.rst

 Who To Ask
 ----------

-When raising issues on the Ivy repo, it can be useful to know who in the team wrote which piece of code.
+When raising issues on the Aikit repo, it can be useful to know who in the team wrote which piece of code.
 Armed with this information, you can then for example directly tag (using @) the member of the team who worked on a particular piece of code, which you are trying to understand, or you would like to ask questions about.

 Here we describe a workflow to help navigate this question of "who to ask".